celestiaorg/docs/docs/nodes/itn-toolings.md

-# Create Toolings for the Celestia Network
+# Create toolings for the Celestia Network

 ## Description